-A write of 1 to either GPIODR2[n] or GPIODR8[n] clears the corresponding 4-mA enable bit.
-The change is effective on the second clock cycle after the write.
+A write of 1 to either GPIODR2[n] or GPIODR8[n] clears the

 Register 13: GPIO 8-mA Drive Select (GPIODR8R), offset 0x508

 The GPIODR8R register is the 8-mA drive control register.
 It allows for each GPIO signal in the port to be individually configured without affecting the other pads.
 When writing the DRV8 bit for a GPIO signal, the corresponding DRV2 bit in the GPIODR2R register and the DRV4 bit in the GPIODR4R register are automatically cleared by hardware.